Aimee Knight: Early life

 Knight was diagnosed with autism when she was 4.
 She started identifying as a girl around the age of 10.
 Knight and her two younger siblings were taken into care in 2013 after social services expressed concerns about her parents.
 She was educated at Lewis Charlton Learning Centre.

 In February 2013, Knight, then 15 and affiliated with Anonymous, was arrested on suspicion of planning to carry out a cyberattack on the Bull Ring website in protest of tax evasion.
 No charges were brought and the case was eventually dropped.

 Knight came out publicly as trans in 2014 at her school's graduation prom when she was 16; The headmaster said she wasn't allowed to wear a dress because it was "unnecessarily attention-seeking" and would make the school "look stupid" but allowed her to following complaints from her parents.
 She has stated that her transgender identity was questioned because she was autistic by her extended family when she came out and later by the NHS, who required her to get autism diagnosis to be re-confirmed over six months before being referred to a gender services clinic.

 Knight then attended Henley College Coventry, where she was the college's National Union of Students (NUS) lesbian, gay, bisexual, and transgender (LGBT) officer.
-Knight lived with her mother in Coventry in 2018, while studying for a B.A. in philosophy, politics and economics at the Open University.
+Knight lived with her parents in Coventry in 2018, while studying for a B.A. in philosophy, politics and economics at the Open University.